 However, this heavy-bearing plant is susceptible to wilt, while branches are brittle and break easily.
 As they mature, the mild green skin covers the white flesh inside with scattered seeds.
 Noticeably, the outer peel is incredibly soft.

-Fruits are usually round in shape and not very large, weighing about 0,3 pounds.
+Fruits are usually round in shape and not very large.
 Take one bite of a Sefada guava, and your mouth will fill with a pleasant sweetness.
-This variety is reasonable for both table and processed purposes.
+This variety is suitable for both raw consumption and further processing.

 The Lucknow-49 or Sardar is a guava cultivar coming from India.
 The tree of this variety will grow up to 20 or 30 feet.

-Like other tropical guavas, Lucknow-49 provides a bountiful supply of ripe fruits when the season comes.
-It is a weighty assortment with round-shaped guavas.
+Like other tropical guavas, Lucknow-49 provides a bountiful supply of ripe, round-shaped guavas when the season comes.
 The shiny greenish-yellow skin is fairly thick, while the seeds are firmer than of Allahabad Safeda.